piotrwyrw/natron/README.md

  --source file_name   # The input file containing the source code --output file_name   # The file to write the transpiler's output to
 ```

+_Tested on MacOS Ventura 13.4 as well as on Ubuntu 22.04_